-The landscape space is represented as a set of spatial units.
-Each spatial unit represents one or more real landscape elements or sub-element, and holds relevant attributes associated to these elements (morphology, physical properties, …).
-The overall structure of the spatial area is managed using a graph (Rabotin et al., 2013), where the graph nodes are the spatial units and edges are the relations between these spatial units.
+Applying these concepts, landscapes are represented as a set of spatial units.
+Each spatial unit represents one or more landscape objects or sub-objects, is assigned to a spatial unit class, and holds relevant associated attributes (such as morphology, physical properties, …).
+The complete spatial representation is managed using a graph (Rabotin et al., 2013), where the spatial units are the graph nodes and the relations between spatial units and the graph edges.
 Every node of the graph can also bring a sub-graph in order to represent different spatial scales.

-The data produced during the simulations can be extracted by observers (software plugins) to various data format (csv, vtk, …) or to various graphical rendering softwares (GNUplot, GoogleEarth, …).
-The set of observers constitutes the simulation monitoring.
+Using plugged observers, a simulation can be monitored and the data produced during the simulation can be extracted into various data format (csv, vtk, …) or exported to various graphical rendering softwares (GNUplot, GoogleEarth, …).

 The OpenFLUID platform can also be used as a support for collaborative works involving modelling of complex landscapes.

-It makes easier the development, the capitalization, the sharing and reuse of models as simulators, inside workgroups, scientific research teams, collaborative networks, …
+Using an OpenFLUID-WaresHub service for collaboration, it is easier to develop, capitalize, share and reuse models as simulators, inside workgroups, scientific research teams, collaborative networks, …